 Catering pricing should cover food cost, packaging, a labor bump for prep, and delivery, with margin built on top.
 A clear pricing formula keeps your catering business profitable rather than just busy.

-When customers order directly through your own catering page, you protect significantly more of that margin.
+When diners order directly through your own catering page, you protect significantly more of that margin.
 The difference adds up fast on every order:

 On a $360 average order, that gap between direct and marketplace is over $36 per order going straight back to your restaurant.

 Add a delivery minimum and a rush fee to your pricing structure from the start.
-Both protect your kitchen from orders that create more work than they are worth.
+Both protect your kitchen from orders that create more work than they’re worth.

 With the foundation in place, catering practically markets itself.
 Your existing diner base is the warmest audience you have, and a well-timed message to people who already love your food is one of the highest-converting ways to announce that catering is available.

-Here are a few of the most effective channels to promote catering once you are ready:
+Here are a few of the most effective channels to promote catering once you’re ready:

-- Your loyalty program.
+• Your loyalty program.
 Your most loyal diners are the first people who should know catering is available.
 They already trust you and they already order regularly.
-If you run a rewards program, catering is a natural upsell for guests who are already engaged with your brand.
+If you run a rewards program, catering is a natural upsell for diners who are already engaged with your brand.

-- In-restaurant promotion.
-Your current guests are your best catering leads.
-Table cards, receipts, and staff mentions at checkout are low-effort ways to let regulars know catering is an option the next time they are planning an event.
+• In-restaurant promotion.
+Your current diners are your best catering leads.
+Table cards, receipts, and staff mentions at checkout are low-effort ways to let regulars know catering is an option the next time they’re planning an event.
+A QR code on a table tent linking straight to your catering page removes even that small bit of friction.

 Every catering order you fulfill through a direct channel is also a relationship you can build on.
 That customer data is what turns a one-time office lunch into a standing weekly order.
 That’s how catering stops being a nice-to-have and becomes a predictable, plannable revenue stream.